Spinal column pain — causes and treatments

 - Numbness and tingling

 In order to effectively treat a herniated disc, it is important to visit a physician to determine the cause, severity and location of the problem.
-Once the diagnosis is complete, the physician will likely recommend any of a number of conservative, non-invasive treatments, assuming the patient’s pain isn’t debilitating or rapidly growing worse.
-Pain medication, low-impact exercises, physical therapy and epidural steroid injections help many patients return to normal, healthy activity.
+Once the diagnosis is complete, your physician will likely recommend any of a number of conservative, non-invasive treatments.
+Pain medications, low-impact exercises, physical therapy and epidural steroid injections help many patients return to normal, healthy activity.
 Spine surgery can become an option if weeks or months of conservative treatment do not bring relief.